-The person who prepared and submitted this document was Shane A. Coleman, Executive Director of the Lima-Allen County Regional Planning Commission which is located at 130 W. North Street in Lima, Ohio 45801.
-Mr. Coleman can be reached at 419-228-1836 or scoleman@lacrpc.com.
+The person who prepared and submitted this document was Tara Reynolds Bales, Executive Director of the Lima-Allen County Regional Planning Commission located at 130 W. North Street in Lima, Ohio 45801.
+Ms. Reynolds Bales can be reached at 419-228-1836 or treynoldsbales@lacrpc.com.